-- reach the age at which their cover would cease according to the terms of the policy, unless we've agreed with you that their cover can be continued - b) are no longer being employed by a participating employer or otherwise become ineligible for membership - c) retire (unless the policy specifically provides cover during early retirement) - are a worker engaged through a zero hours contract who hasn't received earnings from their employer for a period of six consecutive months unless they're unavailable for work due to ill health

-- e) are absent from work and reach the end of the period of cover we provide during temporary absence as detailed in section 1.8 'Does a member continue to be covered if they are absent from work', or - f) die.
+- a) reach the age at which their cover would cease according to the terms of the policy, unless we've agreed with you that their cover can be continued - b) are no longer being employed by a participating employer or otherwise become ineligible for membership - retire (unless the policy specifically provides cover during early retirement) - d) are a worker engaged through a zero hours contract who hasn't received earnings from their employer for a period of six consecutive months unless they're unavailable for work due to ill health - e) are absent from work and reach the end of the period of cover we provide during temporary absence as detailed in section 1.5 'Does a member continue to be covered if they are absent from work?', or - f) die.

 Cover can't continue beyond a member's 75th birthday.
+Cover will also cease if it's not allowed under the HMRC regulations applicable to an Excepted Group Life policy.